Azure/azure-iot-sdks/node/service/readme.md

-# Microsoft Azure IoT Service SDK for Node.js
+# Microsoft Azure IoT service SDK for Node.js

 The Microsoft Azure IoT Service libraries for Node.js contain code to manage your IoT Hub service.